Winchester Homes Honored for '25 Acts of Charity'

 Employees, contractors and suppliers at Winchester Homes in Maryand renovated two Baltimore row houses for Martha's Place, a women's drug rehabilitation program.
 The renovation was part of the builder's "25 Acts of Charity" program.

-Winchester Homes was awarded the 2005 Silver National Housing Endowment Builder Achievement Award for Outstanding Community Service Award — which includes a $5,000 donation to be directed to the charity of its choice — during the International Builders’ Show in Orlando, Fla. in January.
+Winchester Homes was awarded the 2005 Silver National Housing Endowment Builder Achievement Award for Outstanding Community Service Award — which includes a $5,000 donation to be directed to the charity of its choice — during the International Builders’ Show in Orlando, Fla. last month.

 Winchester Homes directed its award donation to Martha’s Place, an all-women drug rehabilitation wellness program in Baltimore.